hfour/h4bff/docs/README.md

 - Because separation is easier, you can choose to separate apps into services when it makes sense to (like e.g. for scaling or data segregation reasons)

 Interested in how this works?
-Check out our [Thinking in H4FF](1-Guides/Thinking-in-h4bff.md) article!
+Check out our [introduction][intro] to get more familiar with the framework's building blocks, then lets look at how we would build a comments plugin in the more in-depth [Thinking in H4FF][tih4bff] guide!

+[intro]: 1-Guides/Introduction.md
+[tinh4bff]: 1-Guides/Thinking-in-h4bff.md